 please not Ivalio of Bulgaria, The Cabbage.

-WILLIAM TROWBRIDGE's seventh poetry collection, Vanishing Point, was published by Red Hen Press in April, 2017.
-His graphic chapbook, Oldguy: Superhero, came out from Red Hen in 2016.
-A full collection of the Oldguy poems will be published by Red Hen in 2019.
+WILLIAM TROWBRIDGE'sseventh poetry collection, Vanishing Point, was published by Red Hen Press in April, 2017.
+His eighth, a greatlyexpanded collection of the poems that came out in the 2016 Red Hen graphic chapbook Oldguy : Superhero, will be out in September.
 He is a faculty mentor in the University of Nebraska Omaha Low-residency MFA in Writing Program and was Poet Laureate of Missouri from 2012 to 2016.
-For more information, see his website at williamtrowbridge.net.